nfroidure/whook/packages/whook/ARCHITECTURE.md

  (see the [API section](#API)).

-The `httpRouter` service is responsible for handling the request, validating it and wiring the handlers response to the actual HTTP response.
+The `httpRouter` service is responsible for handling the request, validating it and wiring the routes response to the actual HTTP response.

 It is very opinionated and clearly diverges from the